Everything about Tibet Trip — A Complete Travel Guide

 Denominated the ‘ceiling of the world’ and touted as the original Shangri-La, the mystical land of Tibet entails a potent draw over travelers looking to delve into Buddhist spirituality, mystical landscapes, and long-held traditions.

-No rays of doubt cemented in the minds of western travelers, thanks to the Hollywood film, named “Seven Years in Tibet’, based on the story of a bestselling autobiographical book of the same name.
+No rays of doubt cemented in the minds of Western travelers, thanks to the Hollywood film, named “Seven Years in Tibet’, based on the story of a bestselling autobiographical book of the same name.
 Also, Tibet has for many decades been another name of dignity, majesty, and mythology.
 Many globetrotters flock towards this holy land, hoping for some sort of life-affirming or astonishing experience but is this the reality of visiting Tibet?

 Read the full blog and answer yourself!
 This blog deals with every aspect of traveling in and around Tibet.